 Once the Sharp TV is reset is complete, check if the issue is resolved.

-If the audio issue has not been resolved, then contact the Sharp TV or Roku player technical support to fix this issue.
+If the Roku Audio Problems has not been resolved, then contact the Sharp TV or Roku player technical support to fix this issue.

 Roku Audio Problem HDMI